-I’ve made a simple Harry Potter linocut of a Firebolt broomstick as part of a project I’m working on for G-Man’s birthday.
-It’s intended to be the first of a few themed Harry Potter linocut prints, and though I have something very specific in mind for it, I couldn’t help but play around with a few other ideas too.
+I’ve made a simple Harry Potter linocut of a Firebolt broomstick for a project I’m working on for G-Man’s birthday.
+It’s intended to be the first of a few Harry Potter linocut prints.
+But though I have something very specific in mind for it, I couldn’t resist playing around with a few other ideas too.

-It’s been a while since I’ve done any linocutting (or sketching, for that matter!), and this little attempt made me realise how out of practice I am.
+It’s been a while since I’ve done any linocutting (or sketching, for that matter!).
+This little attempt made me realise how out of practice I am.
 But I don’t think G-Man will mind the lack of finesse, bless him!

-If you’ve never tried linocutting, it’s worth giving a go as it’s great fun and while it takes much more practice than I’ve had to be really good at it, you can still get some pretty nice results as a beginner.
-And it’s the perfect kitchen table art as well – you don’t need much space, and only a few basic tools.
+If you’ve never tried linocutting, it’s worth giving a go as it’s great fun.
+And while it takes practice to be really good at it, you can still get some pretty nice results as a beginner.
+It’s the perfect kitchen table art as well.
+You don’t need much space, and only a few basic tools.

 I’m happy with the finished result – my Harry Potter linocut may not be perfect, but you can tell what it’s meant to be, and it’s exactly what I wanted for my birthday project.
 But now I’ve got it, I’m thinking of a few more projects it would be good for… Harry Potter alphabet, anyone?
 Or a nursery print inspirational quote…

 Has my Harry Potter linocut inspired you to try lino printing?
 This list of resources should help you with what you need to get going.
 All links are affiliate links, which means that if you click through and buy anything, I will get a small amount towards the running of this site without adding anything to the price you pay.
 Thank you for your support!

 There aren’t as many instructional books out there as you might think, and so I’d say I’ve probably looked at most of them!
 These are the two that I’d recommend starting with, as between them they’ll give you a great introduction to the tools and techniques involved in lino printing.